Code-Institute-Submissions/marssaraiva-project1/README.md

 * Content

-    + All content was written by the developer
+    + All content was written by the developer.

 * Media

-    + Hero image was created by [Sara Christova](https://www.sarachristova.com/)
+    + Hero image was created by [Sara Christova](https://www.sarachristova.com/).

 * Acknowledgements